Dakar: Administration

-The city of Dakar is a commune (also sometimes known as commune de ville), one of the some 125 communes of Senegal.
-The commune of Dakar was created by the French colonial administration on June 17, 1887, by detaching it from the commune of Gorée.
+The city of Dakar is a commune (also sometimes known as commune de ville), one of the 125 communes of Senegal.
+The commune of Dakar was created by the French colonial administration on 17 June 1887, by detaching it from the commune of Gorée.
 The commune of Gorée, created in 1872, was itself one of the oldest Western-style municipalities in Africa (along with the municipalities of Algeria and South Africa).

 The commune of Dakar has been in continuous existence since 1887, being preserved by the new state of Senegal after independence in 1960, although its limits have varied considerably over time.
 The limits of the commune of Dakar have been unchanged since 1983.
 The commune of Dakar is ruled by a democratically elected municipal council (conseil municipal) serving five years, and a mayor elected by the municipal council.
 There have been 20 mayors in Dakar since 1887.
 The first black mayor was Blaise Diagne, mayor of Dakar from 1924 to 1934.
 The longest-serving mayor was Mamadou Diop, mayor for 18 years between 1984 and 2002.

 The commune of Dakar is also a department, one of the 45 departments of Senegal.
 This situation is quite similar to Paris, which is both a commune and a department.
 However, contrary to French departments, departments in Senegal have no political power (no departmental assembly), and are merely local administrative structures of the central state, in charge of carrying out some administrative services as well as controlling the activities of the communes within the department.

 The department of Dakar is divided into four arrondissements: Almadies, Grand Dakar, Parcelles Assainies (which literally means "drained lots"; this is the most populous arrondissement of Dakar), and Plateau/Gorée (downtown Dakar).
 These arrondissements are quite different from the arrondissements of Paris, being merely local administrative structures of the central state, like the Senegalese departments, and are thus more comparable to French departmental arrondissements.